 Following a drink driving incident which left a cyclist injured, Sandy (Annie Heise) decides to make a fresh start in a new town where her old high school friend Karen (Kendra Anderson - Paper Angels) offers her a job as her assistant.
 And all seems good especially when she meets David (Antonio Cupo - For Better or for Worse) who quickly charms her, coming across as the perfect guy.
-Unfortunately he happens to be not only married but also Karen's husband which makes things incredibly awkward for Sandy.
+Unfortunately he not only happens to be married but he is married to Karen which makes things incredibly awkward for Sandy.
 But things become even more complicated when she learns that a woman David had been having an affair with prior to her was murdered as she is convinced he is the killer.

 Anyone got any spare fingers and thumbs for me as I have run out of my own whilst trying to count how many other movies I have watched which used the same idea as the one in "The Good Mistress".
 That idea is the setup of Sandy falling for a married man who she then comes to suspect is involved in a recent case of a missing/ murdered person making her question and fear whether she will be next.
-Now I won't tell you exactly what happens but will say that "The Good Mistress" is one of those movies which leads you down a certain path when it comes to who they want you to think is a dangerous individual but of course you never know, maybe there is a killer twist or even a twisted killer!
+Now I won't tell you exactly what happens but will say that "The Good Mistress" is one of those made for TV movies which leads you down a certain path when it comes to who they want you to think is a dangerous individual but of course you never know, maybe there is a killer twist or even a twisted killer!

 Aside from the basic set up there are other distractions thrown in to "The Good Mistress".
 There is the bit about Sandy having a drink driving accident, there is the fact that David is married to her friend and there is also the owner of the apartment block who seems slightly threatening when it comes to Sandy paying her rent.
 These things don't add much to the movie but these subplots at least murky the waters a little and make you question whether or not there will be a storyline curve ball thrown at you.